-Pfizer Inc. has been hit with a proposed class action lawsuit over claims that the pharmaceutical company should have known that its heartburn drug Zantac was contaminated with a “carcinogenic and liver-damaging impurity” but failed to warn consumers, according to Law360.
-At least two other similar lawsuits have been filed, one in Florida and another in Colorado.
+Consumers have hit Pfizer Inc. with a proposed class action lawsuit.
+Plaintiffs claim that the pharmaceutical company should have known its heartburn drug Zantac (known generically as Ranitidine) was contaminated with NDMA, a “carcinogenic and liver-damaging impurity” but failed to warn consumers, according to Law360.
+NDMA is short for N-nitrosodimethylamine.
+Additional consumers have filed at least two more similar lawsuits, one each in Florida and Colorado.

-Viola claims that the company should have known that Zantac was contaminated with N-nitrosodimethylamine, or NDMA.
-She claims the drug became contaminated with the impurity through improper manufacturing practices and that Pfizer withheld this information from consumers until last fall when the FDA issued a safety communication.
+Viola claims that the company should have known that NDMA was present in Zantac.
+She further claims the drug became contaminated with the impurity through improper manufacturing practices, and that Pfizer withheld this information from consumers until last fall when the FDA issued a safety communication.

 Sanofi-Aventis U.S. now owns the rights to Zantac.
 The company recalled the medication in October after the FDA issued a warning that it had detected NDMA in several ranitidine-containing drugs.
 Several other drugmakers issued recalls of their ranitidine-containing products as well.

-Viola’s proposed class action seeks to represent U.S. residents who have purchased Zantac, as well as a subclass of all New Jersey residents who have purchased the drug.
+Viola’s proposed class action seeks to represent U.S. residents who have purchased Zantac.
+In addition, she seeks to represent a subclass of all New Jersey residents who have purchased the drug.

-Zantac is one of the most widely used drugs in history, with $1 billion in gross sales since 1986.
+Zantac is one of the most popular drugs in history, with $1 billion in gross sales since 1986.

 Beasley Allen attorney Frank Woodson is actively investigating potential claims involving regular Zantac/ranitidine use that may have led to cancer of the stomach, colon, intestines, kidneys, bladder, or pancreas.
-If you or a loved one may have been affected, please contact us.
+If this drug has adversely affected you or a loved one, please contact us.